d3vmeh/chatbot-assistant/README.md

 ## Uses:
 - Personal productivity assistant for research, note-taking, and file-based queries.
-- Private, customizable AI chatbot experience on your local machine.
+- Local AI chatbot experience
 - Enhanced context for conversations through persistent storage and retrieval of files and previous interactions.

 ## Setup:
-Clone the repo, open the folder via terminal or command prompt, then run the chatbot with the following command:
+Clone the repo and open the folder via terminal or command prompt.

+Make sure to set an environment variable OPENAI_API_KEY to your API key in your system or in an environment.

+then run the chatbot with the following command:

 ```streamlit run v2_main.py```